simpsonlab/simpsonlab.github.io/_posts/2015-04-30-understanding-poa.md

 * For each sequence base in the calculated alignment,
     * If the current base is not aligned to a node in the graph, or if it is but neither the node nor any node _it_ is aligned to has the same base,
         * A new node is created with the sequence base, and is selected as the current node
+        * This new node is aligned to the aligned node if any, and all of the "aligned-to" nodes are updated to align to this one.
     * Otherwise,
         * That node with the same base is selected as the current node
     * If one does not already exist, a new edge is added from the previous position to the current node